Dr. David Gray, DVM

 Dr. Leah Gray completed a bachelor’s degree in Biology from Western Oregon State College in 1993.
 Leah graduated from Oregon State/Washington State Colleges of Veterinary Medicine in 1997.
 After receiving her DVM degree, Leah completed an internship in equine medicine and surgery at Tacoma Equine Hospital in Tacoma, WA.
 Leah was accepted to an equine internal medicine residency at the University of California at Davis and completed her board certification in May 2001.
 She is a member of the American Association of Equine Practitioners, the American College of Veterinary Internal Medicine, and the American Veterinary Medical Association.
 Dr. Leah practices nearly exclusively on horses out at the farm or at our equine facility in North Albany on Palestine Ave.
 Her interests include neonatal and critical care.

 Dr. Leah works to sustain a balanced life with career, family, friends, service as a church elder, community service, and volunteer at the kids’ school.
 Dr. Leah tries to stay fit, active, and healthy with running, hiking, and horseback riding.
-Dr. Leah and Dr. David Gray have two young children, Mason 9 years and Madison 6 years that attend Santiam Christian Elementary School.
+Dr. Leah and Dr. David Gray have two teenage children, Mason and Madison.

 Dr. Bridget Hayes, DVM